Alageshwaran16/React-login/README.md

 <h2>Project description:</h2>
     This is register/login project using react.js.once you register,your data stored in firebase authentication.you can see your data on the dashboard page.
+    Next time you can login by your registered email and password.

 <h2>🛠️Development setup:</h2>
  clone the repository and run the following commands: